 A key factor in determining the feasibility of a new station is the train service that will call at the station.
 At this early stage we cannot say what this will be and further work needs to be done to define the train service and validate its operation and impact on the network.

-For the purpose of forecasting demand at a new station, a Bristol to Oxford train service was assumed, with a comparison made between an hourly and a half-hourly frequency, with and without the option of the service being extended to Cambridge once East West Rail is fully completed in 2027.
+To forecast demand at a new station, a Bristol to Oxford train service was assumed, with a comparison made between an hourly and a half-hourly frequency, with and without the option of extending the service to Cambridge once East West Rail is fully completed in 2027.

-The assessment has shown that an hourly train service will generate sufficient revenue to cover the cost of operating the service, and should form the ‘core’ service option.
+The assessment has shown that an hourly train service will generate sufficient revenue to cover the service's cost, and should form the ‘core’ service option.

 Oxford to Bristol